 Giving Answers

-Optimizing your content for featured snippets and direct answers generated by the search engines potentially yield more visibility than a standard organic search result.
-When doing so, optimizing giving answers also increases the chances that it gets returned as a voice search result or other modern multimedia-related content generated on SERPs. |
+| Optimising your content for featured snippets and direct answers can give you more visibility than a standard organic search result.
+As a bonus, the same kind of content has a better chance of being returned by voice search and other modern multimedia features on the SERPs. |

 Summarized